lucyhuodongyan/lucyhuodongyan.github.io/_pages/cv.md

 ======
 * Ph.D in ORIE, Cornell University, 2025 (expected)
 * M.S. in ORIE, Cornell University, 2023
-* A.B. in Statistics, Washington University in St. Louis, 2018
+* A.B. in Statistics, Washington University in St. Louis, 2018<br>
+  * Second major in Finance, minor in German

 Service and Leadership
 ======